epaitz/jsapi-angular-ngrx-ds2021/src/app/shared/models/README.md

 ## Models

+MapViewProperties

+The MapViewProperties class is used to track the property changes to the MapView.
+This object is stored in the NgRx State.

 RestResponse

 The RestResponse class is used for a REST API response that uses an object with properties like data, error, and others.
 Some REST APIs will return a root object that contains a data property that holds the actual response.
 Other properties like error and size may be included.
 Currently the RestResponse class only contains a data and error properties.
 It is used by the HttpClientService in this application.